kubecost/docs/long-term-storage.md

 Next, add an IAM policy to access this bucket ([instructions](/aws-service-account-thanos.md)).

-Now create a yaml file named `object-store.yaml` with contents similar to the following:
+Now create a yaml file named `object-store.yaml` with contents similar to the following example. **Note:** make sure to replace <your-bucket-name> with the name of the S3 bucket you have created.

 ```
 type: S3